 - Make the frosting: In a medium bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
 Add the confectioners’ sugar and vanilla.
 Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.
 Using a knife, spread the frosting over the warm rolls and serve immediately.
 Cover leftover frosted or unfrosted rolls tightly and store at room temperature for 3 days or refrigerator for 5 days.

-Make ahead tip: Baked rolls can be frozen up to 2 months.
+- Make Ahead & Freezing Instructions: Baked rolls can be frozen up to 2 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked rolls and here's how: let the rolls rise overnight through step 4, then the next morning do step 5.
+You can also freeze the unbaked rolls and here’s how: let the rolls rise overnight through step 4, then the next morning do step 5.
 Then, bake the rolls for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
 Take the rolls out of the freezer and put into the refrigerator a few hours to lightly thaw.
 Then, finish baking them.

 *Seriously how rare to have a rainbow on your wedding day! 🙂